deval-patel/ollehtO_Py/README.md

 *Mevan Rajakaruna:*

 I am responsible for the *othello.Player* package and all the code/classes within it.
 I also created the High-Level Documentation for *othello.Player*.

+*Andriy Gumenyuk:*

+I was responsible for creating *Othello.Board.py* class and all of the code inside.
+As well as creating High-Level Documentation for *Othello.OthelloGame*